Dollar General Corporation

 %

-Net sales in 2024 increased 5.0% primarily due to sales from new stores and an increase in same-store sales of 1.4% compared to 2023, partially offset by the impact of store closures.
-The increase in same-store sales reflects a 1.1% increase in customer traffic and a 0.3% increase in average transaction amount.
-The increase in average transaction amount was driven by higher average item retail prices and an increase in items per transaction.
-Same-store sales increased in the consumables category and declined in the home products, seasonal and apparel categories.
-In 2024, our 19,633 same-stores accounted for sales of $38.8 billion.
+Net Sales.
+For the 2026 period, net sales increased 3.4% to $10.79 billion.
+The net sales increase in the 2026 period was primarily due to sales from new stores and a same-store sales increase of 2.0% compared to the 2025 period, partially offset by the impact of store closures.
+The increase in same-store sales reflects a 1.4% increase in customer traffic and a 0.5% increase in average transaction amount.
+The increase in average transaction amount was driven by higher average retail prices offset by a decrease in items per transaction.
+Same-store sales increased in the consumables, seasonal, apparel and home products categories.
+For the 2026 period, there were 20,339 same-stores, which accounted for sales of $10.50 billion.

-The amount of net sales represented by each of our product categories for fiscal years 2025, 2024 and 2023, as well as the percentage change between such periods, were as follows:
+The amount of net sales represented by each of our product categories for the 13 weeks ended May 1, 2026, and May 2, 2025, as well as the percentage change between such periods, were as follows:

 %